ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 1-2 weeksComplete mapping of your current ERP: modules used, customizations, data flows, integrations, volumes.
 Identification of technical debt and quick wins.

--> The best foundation for realistic costing
+-> The foundation for realistic costing

 Data preparation and cleanup